influxdata/docs-v2/content/v2.0/query-data/guides/sql.md

     chmod +x air-sensor-data
     ```

-5. Start the generator by providing it with your organization, bucket, and authorization token:
+5. Start the generator.
+Specify your organization, bucket, and authorization token:

     ```sh
     air-sensor-data -o your-org -b your-bucket -t YOURAUTHTOKEN
     ```

-    The generator will begin writing data to InfluxDB.
+    The generator begins to write data to InfluxDB.

     _**Note:** Use the `--help` flag to view other configuration options._